billiebum/peachy-keen/README.md

 ## 📝 Notes

-This theme was created as a personal project and refined for usability and consistency.
+This theme was created initially as a fanlisting layout and refined for usability and consistency.
 It focuses on simplicity, warmth, and readability.

 ---